Oracle Corporation: Competition

 And, in one year, we kind of turned the focus from Sybase to Informix, and basically they never knew what hit them.
 It was such a concerted effort.
 I mean, it was amazing how you could get product management, marketing, and sales focused.
 We had a thing, "Where in the world is Phil White," because Phil White was their best sales person.
 If he went into an account, one of our best guys was in right after them to make sure that they didn't win that business.
 It was such amazingly focused effort.
 And within 12 months, Informix was basically on the floor.

 In November 2005, a book detailing the war between Oracle and Informix was published, titled The Real Story of Informix Software and Phil White.
 It gave a detailed chronology of the battle of Informix against Oracle, and how Informix Software's CEO Phil White landed in jail because of his obsession with overtaking Ellison.

 After what Held described as "the period of time where some of the wheels came off, first at Ingres then at Sybase, and then at Informix", Oracle was the only substantial independent database vendor until Microsoft SQL Server became widespread in the late 1990s and IBM acquired Informix Software in 2001 (to complement its Db2 database).
-Today Oracle competes for new database licenses on UNIX, GNU, and Windows operating systems primarily against IBM's Db2 and Microsoft SQL Server.
-IBM's Db2 still dominates the mainframe database market.
+Oracle has competed for new database licenses on UNIX, GNU, and Windows operating systems primarily against IBM's Db2 and Microsoft SQL Server.

 In 2004, Oracle's sales grew at a rate of 14.5% to $6.2 billion, giving it 41.3% and the top share of the relational-database market (InformationWeek – March 2005), with market share estimated at up to 44.6% in 2005 by some sources.

 Oracle Corporation's main competitors in the database arena remain IBM Db2 and Microsoft SQL Server, and to a lesser extent Sybase and Teradata, with free databases such as PostgreSQL and MySQL also having a significant share of the market.
-EnterpriseDB, based on PostgreSQL, has recently made inroads by proclaiming that its product delivers Oracle compatibility features at a much lower price-point.
+EnterpriseDB, based on PostgreSQL, has recently made inroads by proclaiming that its product delivers Oracle-compatible SQL and procedural language features at a much lower price-point.

-As of 2007 Oracle's top competitors are IBM, Microsoft, and in applications, SAP.
-On March 22, 2007, Oracle sued SAP, accusing them of fraud and unfair competition.
+Oracle's main competitors in the database market include IBM and Microsoft, and in enterprise applications, SAP.
+On March 22, 2007, Oracle sued SAP, accusing it of fraud and unfair competition.

-In the market for business intelligence software, many other software companies—small and large—have successfully competed in quality with Oracle and SAP products.
+In the market for business intelligence software, many other software companies, both small and large, have successfully competed in quality with Oracle and SAP products.
 Business intelligence vendors can be categorized into the "big four" consolidated BI firms such as Oracle, who has entered BI market through a recent trend of acquisitions (including Hyperion Solutions), and the independent "pure play" vendors such as MicroStrategy, Actuate, and SAS.

-Oracle Financials was ranked in the Top 20 Most Popular Accounting Software Infographic by Capterra in 2014, beating out SAP and a number of their other competitors.
+Oracle Financials was ranked in the Top 20 Most Popular Accounting Software Infographic by Capterra in 2014, beating out SAP and a number of its other competitors.